 Croatia has picked up from Bulgaria as the C-i-O of the SEECP and has set the regional tone at the outset of its chairmanship around the themes - Connection.
 Communication.
-Cooperation. deemed important for the SEE region.
+Cooperation. - deemed important for the SEE region.
 The two informal meetings of the SEECP MFAs, held on the margins of the 71st Session of the United Nations General Assembly in September 2016 and subsequently in March 2017, have resulted in a firm commitment to work towards better connection within the region and between the region and the EU.
 The Ministerial Meeting of March 2017 has made a step further in reconfirming the commitment to the process of European and Euro-Atlantic integration of the SEECP Participants and in underlining the importance of interventions that would encourage economic growth and sustainable development in the region.
 Full support was given to the RCC's activities on mobility, connectivity and competitiveness, planned over the next three years.
 Particular attention was given to the progress made at the regional level in intensifying cooperation in preventing and countering terrorism and violent extremism.

-The SEECP Summit commended the progress made The outcomes of the SEECP high-level events, carried out throughout the reporting period under the Bulgarian and subsequently under the Croatian SEECP Chairmanships-in-Office, have shown that regional efforts and agendas are complementary and reinforce each other to serve the same goal - greater economic growth anchored in a wellgoverned and secure environment.
+The outcomes of the SEECP high-level events, carried out throughout the reporting period under the Bulgarian and subsequently under the Croatian SEECP Chairmanships-in-Office, have shown that regional efforts and agendas are complementary and reinforce each other to serve the same goal - greater economic growth anchored in a well-governed and secure environment.

-The RCC Secretariat participated in political and sectorial events organised by the SEECP C-i-Os, brought to the attention of the SEECP Participants the outcomes of the implementation of the RCC SWP for 2014-2016 and the main aspects of the implementation process of the RCC SWP for 2017-2019.
+The RCC Secretariat participated in political and sectorial events organised by the SEECP Ci-Os, brought to the attention of the SEECP Participants the outcomes of the implementation of the RCC SWP for 2014-2016 and the main aspects of the implementation process of the RCC SWP for 2017-2019.

 The RCC statutory meetings have exerted effective oversight, thereby underpinning the mandate and work of the RCC and its Secretariat.
 In this context, the RCC Board convened on three occasions in line with the statutory documents of the organisation.
 The RCC Board provided guidance and supervision, as well as took decisions essential for the completion of the implementation of the RCC SWP for 2014-2016 and for transitioning to the RCC SWP for 2017-2019.
-Concomitantly, the coordination meetings between the SEECP Troika1, the EU and the RCC Secretariat, organised back-toback with the meetings of the RCC Board, provided a framework for harmonising the priorities of the participants holding the SEECP C-i-O and the RCC, and attune them with the priorities of the EU enlargement agenda.
+Concomitantly, the coordination meetings between the SEECP Troika1, the EU and the RCC Secretariat, organised back-to-back with the meetings of the RCC Board, provided a framework for harmonising the priorities of the participants holding the SEECP C-i-O and the RCC, and attune them with the priorities of the EU enlargement agenda.

 The dialogue of the RCC Secretary General with the RCC participants, including his participation at international meetings with an overt regional dimension, further ensured that RCC's priorities and actions are aligned with the needs of the SEE region and increased the visibility of the organisation.
-Moreover, the RCC Secretariat Reports of 9 November 2016.
-According to the EC, continued to maintain close cooperation with the in a number of economies, important steps forward European Commission (EC) Services at various have been made.
-Nevertheless, reforms are moving levels, simultaneously making sure that the at varying speeds and most economies still face European External Action Service, Council Working Group on Western Balkans (COWEB), European Parliament, Committee on Foreign Affairs (AFET), European Economic and Social Committee, and Committee of the Regions are regularly briefed about the activities of the RCC and situation in the
+Moreover, the RCC Secretariat continued to maintain close cooperation with the European Commission (EC) Services at various levels, simultaneously making sure that the European External Action Service, Council Working Group on Western Balkans (COWEB), European Parliament, Committee on Foreign Affairs (AFET), European Economic and Social Committee, and Committee of the Regions are regularly briefed about the activities of the RCC and situation in the region.